Jason Acuña

-Jason Shannon Acuña (born May 16, 1973), better known by his stage name Wee Man, is an American stunt performer, television personality, professional skateboarder, and actor.
+Jason Shannon Acuña (born May 16, 1973), better known by his stage name Wee Man (Note: The stage name has been spelled as "Weeman", "WeeMan", "Wee-Man" and "Wee Man" over the years.
+Acuña himself has expressed no preference, but noted his own reflex is to spell it "WeeMan".), is an Italian-born American stunt performer, television personality, professional skateboarder, and actor.
 He is one of the stars of the reality comedy series Jackass and the host of Fox Sports Net's skateboarding show 54321.
 Acuña has achondroplasia, a form of dwarfism.